sv-cover/cover-php/README.md

 ## Running locally
 To run the Cover site you need a webserver with PHP (at least 5.2 I guess) compiled with imagick, libgd and PostgresSQL support.
 You will also need a PostgresSQL database (8.2 and 9.3 both seem to work so I guess it doesn't really matter which version.)

-Run the `include/data/structure.sql` script on your database.
-This should give you the basic database structure and content necessary to run the website.
+To get all the dependencies, run composer in the root directory of your repository.
+There should be a file named `composer.json` in there:

+    composer install

+## Setting up the database
 Copy the contents of the file `include/data/DBIds.php.default` file to a file named `include/data/DBIds.php` and input your own database configuration data.

 Do the same for `include/config.inc.default`.
 Copy its contents to `include/config.inc` and adjust the values where needed.

-To get all the dependencies, run `composer install` in the root directory of your repository.
-There should be a file named `composer.json` in there.
+### Set up a bare database
+Run the `include/data/structure.sql` script on your database.
+This should give you the basic database structure and content necessary to run the website.

+### Copy the database of the live site
+This is only applicable for members of the WebCie.
+You can easily create a dump of the live database using this command:

+    pg_dump webcie | gzip > ./webcie_$(date +'%Y%m%d').gz

+Then you can download that file (it's about 500mb) and restore your local database to it:

+    dropdb webcie #if needed
+    createdb webcie

+    cat ./webcie_$(date + '%Y%m%d').gz | gunzip > psql webcie

 That should be it, the website should work now.
 You can log in with:
 email: `user@example.com`